xxlrr/LabMan-Front/README.md

 # LabMan-Frontend
 LabMan-Frontend: the Front-end of Laboratory Equipment Management System
-This is a commercial research project.
+_This is a commercial research project.
 The purpose of public is to facilitate team communication.
 Others are not allowed to plagiarize or copy it for commercial use.
-Note that this project abides by the contract and the core algorithm is removed.
+Note that this project abides by the contract and **the core algorithm is removed**._

 ## Available Scripts